 - Connections or a kick-ass job application

 However, the last point is quite important.
 Make sure you socialize in the diving industry.
 Lots of such jobs are not published anywhere.
 They are offered via recommendation only.
-In any case, you need a kick-ass CV to show off your skills and why you are the most suitable candidate.
-I have created a free CV guideline for you to download.
-With this proven CV structure I have landed great dive jobs overseas, even without personal recommendation.

 2. Maritime Archaeologist